Software apps and online services

 The first thing you need to use these tips is a handle.
 There are a several handles for these tips in the market and I would like to recommend you to order the FX-9501 one.
-This handle is very light weight, convenient and has a good quality socket (inside) to plug the tip.
+This handle has a light weight, very convenient and has a good quality socket (inside) to plug the tip.
 You can easily change the tip on the fly if you wish.
-Of course, you need a tool, because the tip is too hot to be touched by bare hands.

-The tip has 3 wires: "+", "-" and ground.
+The tip has 3 wires: "+", "-" and earth ground.
 The heater is connected consequently with the thermo couple inside the tip, so it required only two wires to be connected to the controller.
-The cable of the FX-9501 handle is a light, flexible and very convenient to use.

-First problem is the connector on the handle.
-It is so rarely used, I could not find the socket for it, so I used another pair of connectors that suit the characteristics of the soldering iron.
-This connector is aviation plug GX12-5.
-So I could recommend this connector very much.
-It could be ordered on eBay or another site.
+First problem was the original connector of the handle.
+It is so rarely used, I could not find the socket for it, so I used the aviation plug GX12-5.

 The main component of the schematics is a dual channel operating amplifier, ad822.
 It has a mosfet transistors on its input, is rail-to-rail and has very low noise.
-I have bought two such amplifiers on eBay supplier for $5 each.
+I have bought couple of amplifiers on eBay supplier for $5 each.
 Now you can find much more cheaper variant of this amplifier on Chinese suppliers.
 Unfortunately, this variant is much noisy.
-So it is better to use another non-expensive amplifier, mcp601 for this controller.
+So it is better to use another non-expensive amplifier, mcp602 for this controller.

 The temperature of the iron is checked by the first amplifier on pins 1, 2, 3 and the current through the iron is checked by the second amplifier on pins 5, 6, 7.
-This allows to check that the tip is connected to the controller and start the 'change tip' procedure if the tip would disconnected from the handle.
+This allows to ensure that the tip is connected to the controller.
+When the tip removed from the handle the controller starts 'change tip' procedure alowing you to select new tip from the tip list menu.

-Zener diode (18V) is used to limit the Gate voltage (Vgs) of the MOSFET while it is open because the power supply voltage is higher than maximum value of mosfet vgs voltage.
-The diode FR104 removes the power from the iron when the MOSFET is closed.
+Zener diode (18V) is used to limit the Gate voltage (Vgs) of the FET while it is open because the power supply voltage is higher than maximum value of mosfet vgs voltage.
+The fast recoverable diode FR104 removes the power from the iron when the FET is closed.
 You can replace this diode with another one, but you must use fast recoverable diode.

 The inductivity shown in the schematics is a tor of outer diameter about 1.5 cm wired with 20 cm long copper.
+The inductivity is about 100 uH.
 This inductance prevents flickering of the electricity while the iron is heating.

 The software sketch can be downloaded from the GitHub repository.